 Part of the beauty of the time we live in is that products such as heated car seat covers exist, even for those who don’t own expensive cars.
-If you can’t afford a luxury vehicle with heated seats, you can now buy a seat cover that will provide you with virtually the same effect.
+If you can’t afford a luxury vehicle with heated seats, you can now buy a heated car seat cover that will provide you with virtually the same effect.

-How Heated Seat Covers Work
+How Does Heated Car Seat Cover Work?

-Most heated seat covers for cars, trucks, or vans work via a 12 V power source, typically plugged into the cigarette lighter or auxiliary power output in your car, truck, or van.
+Most heated car seat covers for cars, trucks, or vans work via a 12 V power source, typically plugged into the cigarette lighter or auxiliary power output in your car, truck, or van.
 It’s smart to look for a seat warmer with either a timer function or an auto shut-off setting.

 In most seat warmers, electric wiring or coils run through the thin, padded cushion and heat up, the same way an electric blanket provides warmth.